Erbolat Dosaev: Chairman of the National Bank (2019–2022)

-Äkım of Almaty (2022–2025)
+Äkim of Almaty (2022–2025)

-On 31 January 2022, it became apparent that Dossaev would be appointed as the new äkım of Almaty, replacing Bakhytzhan Sagintayev who served the post from 2019.
-In response to the news, Dossaev emphasized it as a "special honor" and "a special responsibility."
-According to Vlast.kz editor Vyacheslav Abramov, Dossaev would go on to serve as a "crisis manager" in his new position as he faced new task in leading a municipality for the first time by restoring public trust, while Almaty grappled with the aftermath of the 2022 Kazakh unrest in which the city was most severally impacted in result, with 112.6 billion tenge worth of damaged administrative buildings, as well as looted shops and banks.
-Shortly before Dossaev's appointment was made public, a petition against him was already launched by the Almaty residents which opposed his candidacy, citing Dossaev's past scandals in the government and called for direct, fair elections to äkıms.
-A rally to mourn the victims in the unrest was initially set to be held in the city but was declined by the city authorities and shortly later instead, the activists were granted to hold a protest specifically against Dossaev which took place on 5 February 2022.
-According to Abramov, Dossaev's experience would help him to build relationships with businesses in Almaty in which the city depends on its budget while political scientist Dosym Satpaev suggested that if the Kazakh government had introduced direct äkım elections, then there would've been "powerful competition and worthy candidates" instead.
+On 31 January 2022, it became apparent that Dossaev would be appointed as the new äkim of Almaty, replacing Baqytzhan Saghyntaev who served the post from 2019.
+In response to the news, Dosaev emphasized it as a "special honor" and "a special responsibility."
+According to Vlast.kz editor Vyacheslav Abramov, Dosaev would go on to serve as a "crisis manager" in his new position as he faced new task in leading a municipality for the first time by restoring public trust, while Almaty grappled with the aftermath of the 2022 Kazakh unrest in which the city was most severally impacted in result, with 112.6 billion tenge worth of damaged administrative buildings, as well as looted shops and banks.
+Shortly before Dosaev's appointment was made public, a petition against him was already launched by the Almaty residents which opposed his candidacy, citing Dosaev's past scandals in the government and called for direct, fair elections to äkims.
+A rally to mourn the victims in the unrest was initially set to be held in the city but was declined by the city authorities and shortly later instead, the activists were granted to hold a protest specifically against Dosaev which took place on 5 February 2022.
+According to Abramov, Dosaev's experience would help him to build relationships with businesses in Almaty in which the city depends on its budget while political scientist Dosym Satpaev suggested that if the Kazakh government had introduced direct äkim elections, then there would've been "powerful competition and worthy candidates" instead.

-Upon assuming office, Dossaev promised to make Almaty as the "vanguard of the construction of a new Kazakhstan" during a cabinet meeting with President Tokayev.
+Upon assuming office, Dosaev promised to make Almaty as the "vanguard of the construction of a new Kazakhstan" during a cabinet meeting with President Toqaev.
 He vowed to quickly restore the city after the riots by providing compensation to local business owners, ensuring public safety by installing more surveillance cameras, increase street lighting, creation of more jobs and more incomes to the city populace, stabilize food prices, construct more education facilities, improve healthcare equipment and infrastructure, acquire newer environmentally clean municipal bus fleet, continue planting more trees, repairment of city roads, continued development in new incorporated areas and solve urban sprawl issues.

-On May 24, 2025, it was announced that Dosaev would be removed from his position of Akim.
+On May 24, 2025, it was announced that Dosaev would be removed from his position of Äkim.
 A session of the Almaty City Mäslihat was held the same day to confirm the appointment of his successor.

+On September 19, of the same year, president Kassym-Jomart Tokayev appointed Dosaev deputy Aqorda chief of Staff Aibek Dädebai.
+On March 25, 2026 Dosaev was removed from office.